genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 ### The Variance

 As we will see later, multiplying the transpose of a matrix with another is very common in statistics.
-So common there is a function in R
+In fact, it is so common that there is a function in R:

 ```r